tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 The <i>History</i> component renders completely different React-elements depending on the state of the application, meaning that the component does <i>conditional rendering</i>.

 <!-- Reactissa on monia muitakin tapoja [ehdolliseen renderöintiin](https://reactjs.org/docs/conditional-rendering.html).
 Katsotaan niitä tarkemmin [seuraavassa osassa](/osa2). -->
 React also offers many other ways of doing [conditional rendering](https://reactjs.org/docs/conditional-rendering.html).
-We will take a closer look at them in [part 2](/osa2).
+We will take a closer look at this in [part 2](/osa2).

 <!-- Muutetaan vielä sovellusta siten, että se käyttää aiemmin määrittelemäämme komponenttia _Button_ painikkeiden muodostamiseen: -->
 Let's make one last modification to our application by refactoring it to use the _Button_ component that we defined earlier on: